AnaMarijaTofilovska/FinalProject.WebProgramming/README.md

 This project is licensed under the [MIT License](LICENSE.md).

-## Acknowledgments

-- Our development team for their hard work and dedication.
-- Asana for providing an efficient project management platform.

 Thank you for choosing wowFood!
 We hope you enjoy the culinary delights.